-The Hermitage Club was a private resort for skiers at Haystack Mountain in Southern Vermont.
-The base lodge was the center of the resort and included a restaurant, a lounge, offices, and a fitness center complete with an indoor swimming pool.
+The Hermitage Club is a private resort for skiers at Haystack Mountain in Southern Vermont.
+The base lodge is the center of the resort and includes a restaurant, a lounge, offices, and a fitness center complete with an indoor swimming pool.
 As you might expect, the timber frame is the main attraction.